pnp/blog/content/cli-for-microsoft-365/cli-for-microsoft-365-v7-6/index.md

 ### New Purview threat assessment commands

 The release includes additional management features for Purview.
-We added two new commands that will allow you to list and remove threat assessments.
+We added two new commands that will allow you to list and create threat assessments.
 Let's see it in action.

 To list all threat assessments, simply run: